Kiby

-Kiby is a village in Vadsø Municipality, Troms og Finnmark county, Norway.
+Kiby is a village in Vadsø Municipality in Finnmark county, Norway.
 It is located along the Varangerfjorden and European route E75, about 4 km east of the town of Vadsø.
 The fishing village had a population of 39 in 2003, although it had a population of 208 in 1891.
-Vardø Airport, which opened on 1 August 1974, is located at Kiby.
+Vadsø Airport, which opened on 1 August 1974, is located at Kiby.

 Norwegian-American poet Julius Berg Johannesen was born in Kiby in 1869.
-He immigrated to the US 1891, where he published three books with poems.
+He immigrated to the US in 1891, where he published three books with poems.